 Instructional methods include lectures and in-class hands-on scanning.
 Classroom activities are collaborative - students may and should help each other.
-The instructor will be available to help
+The instructor will be available to help students with all tutorials and other assignments.
+The previously described topics will be presented through the following activities:

-- · Assigned text reading
+- Assigned text reading;

-- Lecture materials
+- Lecture materials:

-- Recommended study guide activities
+- Recommended study guide activities;

-- Internet resources
+- Internet resources;

-- Group discussions and ultrasound case analysis
+- Group discussions and ultrasound case analysis;

-- Quizzes & examinations
+- Quizzes & examinations;

-- Practice using ultrasound machines
+- Practice using ultrasound machines;

-- Hands-on ultrasound laboratory protocols
+- Hands-on ultrasound laboratory protocols;

-- Ultrasound laboratory live & video demonstrations
+- Ultrasound laboratory live & video demonstrations;

-- Students' Ultrasound Hands-on self study
+- Students' Ultrasound Hands-on self-study.